Sylvestre67/boiled-egg/README.md

 ```

 Go to [localhost:3000](http://localhost:3000/) to see the web ui.
+Go to [localhost:8000/docs](http://localhost:8000/docs) to see the api documentation.

 ## Things left to do
 - [ ] better error handling on the api